skkimeo/git-practice/README.md

-# git-practice
+git-practice
-practicing git commands and options
+practicing git commands and option

+in a new branch!